-For "normal" K bikes: (86 and later non-low seat models) The seat/helmet lock is located about half way back of the seat on the left hand side.
+For "normal" K bikes: The seat/helmet lock is located about half way back of the seat on the left hand side.
 The lock has three positions.
 I'll call them left, up and right.
 When the lock is in the left position (all of the way counterclockwise) then the seat lock is unlocked and can be opened by pushing in on the lock.
 When the lock slot is vertical and pointed straight up the seat is locked.
 With the key inserted, the helmet lock is released by turning the key to the right (all of the way clockwise) and pushing in the lock.
 (As you'll soon discover the helmet lock is pretty darned worthless.
 It can be made somewhat useful if you use a helmet lock extender.)